Synthetixio/SIPs/SIPS/margin.md

 ### Technical Specification

-#### Basic Contract Parameters
+#### Basic Contract and Market Parameters

 A position, opened on a specific market, may be either long or short.
 If it's long, then it gains value as the underlying asset appreciates.
 If it's short, it gains value as the underlying asset depreciates.
+As all contracts are opened against the pooled counterparty, the price of this exchange is determined by the spot rate read from an on-chain oracle.

-A particular account will not be able to open more than one contract: instead it must modify its existing position.
+A contract is defined by several basic parameters, noting that a particular account will not be able to open more than one contract at a time: instead it must modify its existing position.

-A contract is defined by several basic parameters.
 We will use a superscript to indicate that a value is associated with a particular contract.
 For example \\(q^c\\) corresponds to the size of contract \\(c\\).
 If the superscript is omitted, the symbol is understood to refer to an arbitrary contract.